j4c3/hassio-xfinity-usage/DOCKER.md

 This is not well tested and any user feedback/recommendations will be greatly appreciated.

-There are 2 steps needed.
+First run will create the /config/.code.json file.
+The script will also output the special Xfinity login url to gather the necessary authentication "code".
+Once the login url is displayed in the container logs, stop the container.

-First run will create the /config/.code.json file needed for Second run.
-The script will also output the special Xfinity login url to gather the "code"
+Copy the last url displayed in the logs, and proceed with the main installation steps 2-11.

-Second run, supply the XFINITY_CODE using the "code" gathered from Step 1.
-Script should now hopefully be able to get a refresh token.
-The refresh token is saved in the /config/.token.json file.
-You can supply the refresh token as an environment variable "REFRESH_TOKEN" for any additional runs.
-The script will use REFRESH_TOKEN if provided otherwise it will use the token provided in the /config/.token.json file.
+Modify your container configuration to include the environment variable XFINITY_CODE and the "code" gathered in the previous steps.
+Start the modified container and the script should now be able to get a refresh token and store it in the /config/.token.json file.

-## Docker Compose Example[^1]
+## Docker Compose Example (first run)[^1]

 ```yaml
 services: